LosManos/VacheTache/README.md

 This method returns a date with time set to midnight.
 There are overloaded methods creating a date in an interval.

+### DateAndTime
+This method returns a date and time where time is hours, minutes and seconds.
+Anything finer grained than a second is 0.

 ### Guid
-This method returns a guid.
+This method returns a GUID.
-Note that the value might not be valid guid according to the [5 variants](https://en.wikipedia.org/wiki/Universally_unique_identifier#Versions) there are.
+Note that the value might not be valid GUID according to the [5 variants](https://en.wikipedia.org/wiki/Universally_unique_identifier#Versions) there are.
 Dotnet and Sqlserver recognises it though because 128bits are 128 bits.

 ### Int
-This method returns a 32 bit integer.
+This method returns a 32 bit signed integer.
 There are overloaded methods creating an integer in an interval.

 ### PositiveInt
 This method returns a 32 bit positive integer.
 0 is not considered a positive number.
 There are overlaoded methods creating a postivite integer in an interval.